DivX: DivX profiles

 DivX has defined profiles which are subsets of MPEG-4/AVI and H.264/Matroska standards.
 Because the grouping is a specific subset of what is in the standards, there are certification processes for each of the profiles that device manufacturers must follow.
 All DivX certified devices bearing a DivX logo will adhere to one of the profiles outlined in the table below as would any tools that support the DivX profiles.

 DivX Video on Demand

 DivX Video on Demand (DivX VOD) is DivX's version of digital rights management (DRM), which allows content copyright holders to control distribution.
 In 2009, DivX, Inc. received format approval from major Hollywood studios including Sony, Paramount, and Lionsgate, which has allowed content retailers to sell protected videos that will play on current and previous generations of DivX certified devices.
-The terms of the contract are not known, so it is uncertain if unknown if that approval is still in effect.
+The terms of the contract are not known, so it is unknown if that approval is still in effect.